Sunday, December 15, 2024

 I'm sensing that this oscillation is founded, in part, on being bullied as a child.
 I did and didn't want to be one of the boys, but found I couldn't be anyway.
 At the moment I'm a length of yearning away from belonging, with increased acuity.
 Any capacity for friendship is frustrated.
 Desire exaggerating a sense of dislocation.

 This reflection happening now may be an outcome of the HA !
 At least heightening the existential aspect of it.
 For when we die, ones experience of it will be alone.
 As all the ties and sense of belonging are one by one severed.
-Belonging, and being an individual, being ultimately as transitory a state as anything else we treasure.
+Belonging, and being an individual, being ultimately as transitory a state as anything else we might treasure.

 Wednesday, October 16, 2024